Christophe31/jjhecdriverschool/INSTALL.rst

  - Django 1.3

-If you have installed python, you may want to use *"pip install django"* or *"easy_install django"* to deploy this dependency.
+If you have installed python, you may want to use *"pip install django"* or *"easy_install django"* to deploy folowing dependencies.

+ - django-blog-zinnia
+ - django-tinymce

 Run the application
 ===================